tylerwillis/super-tortoise/content/pages/posts/basic-rules-for-walking-in-the-mountains.md

 Curiousity and obsession are great hacks.
 They reframe the goal from accomplishment to learning, which allows for a much faster and more positive loop.

 ## ---

+You have to have a vision for what change you'd like to make.
+But, if you believe that self-improvement is required to accomplish that vision, and focus on the process of self-improvement instead of the outcome, then you don't have to worry that your vision may be wrong (you can update it) or that you haven't achieved your goal yet (you can keep working on it).
+You can be content in the present moment while working for something you care about in the future.

 Even with that advantage, it took me 15-30 years to develop . i hope this is a short circuit for others.

-Desire is a contract that you make with yourself to be unhappy until you get what you want

 "Comparison is the thief of joy" - every person you admire failed thousands of times.
 Being focused on your own work & the knowledge that failure is part of self-improvement and doesn't invalidate you.

 Get more or desire less.